MongoDB with drivers

 You can specify a

-option for all MongoDB index types.sparse
+partialFilterExpressionoption for all MongoDB index types.sparseboolean

 Optional.
 If

-, the indexes only reference documents with the specified fields.
+true, the indexes only reference documents with the specified fields.
 These indexes use less space but behave differently in some situations (particularly sorts).
-The default value isfalse
+The default value isfalse.
+See Sparse Indexes for more information.The following index types are sparse by default and ignore this option:

 For a compound index that includes

-index fields determine whether the index references a document.Partial indexes have a superset of the sparse index functionality.
+2dsphereindex keys and keys for other types, only the2dsphereindex fields determine whether the index references a document.Partial indexes have a superset of the sparse index functionality.
 Unless your application has a specific requirement, use partial indexes instead of sparse indexes.

 Optional.
 Specifies a value, in seconds, as a time to live (TTL) to control how long MongoDB retains documents in this collection.
 This option only applies to TTL indexes.
 See Expire Data from Collections by Setting TTL for more information.